pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 ```

 !!!
 Note
     Adding `--scopes storage-rw` to `gcloud container clusters create ${CLUSTER_NAME} --machine-type ${MACHINE_TYPE}` will grant Pachyderm read/write access to all of your GCP resources.
-While this is **not recommended in any production settings**, this option can be useful for a quick development setup.
+While this is **not recommended in any production settings**, this option can be useful for a quick setup in development.
 In that scenario, you do not need any service account or additional GCP Bucket permission (see below).

 This might take a few minutes to start up.
 You can check the status on
 the [GCP Console](https://console.cloud.google.com/compute/instances).